Hweinstock/tennis-data-scraper/README.md

 ## Usage

 Since command line usage is not yet supported, work off of examples in main.py to execute statements.
+Output files are generated in the `/output/` directory.

 ## Example Data